 Decide what social media platforms will be best to allocate efforts toward; it could be a combination of many.
 When you consider the diverse audience that makes up your school, it can pay to create a social media marketing strategy that connects best with as many people as possible.

 Ensure to create content that is native to the platform it is going on.
 Simply copying your content from Facebook over to Instagram, or a pre-made television commercial to YouTube is not an optimal strategy.
 The content will appear disingenuous and will most likely be ignored.
-This is because people are in a different mindset when on these respective platforms.
+This is because people are in a different mindsets when browsing on different platforms.

 It would be advisable to have an idea of the school calendar and key events so that there is enough time to carefully plan any marketing efforts and avoid being overloaded.
 Facebook allows for posts to be scheduled through their platform, and there are many other social media scheduling tools – like Buffer and Hootsuite – which make it easier to schedule posts across multiple different platforms.

 If coming up with ideas for fresh content is too challenging, themes could be devoted to specific days of the week.
 For example, Monday could be the day a question is asked to the parents on Facebook, Tuesday could be the day a piece of student’s work is shared on Instagram, Wednesday can be the principal’s message, etc.

 When utilising paid advertising, consider a marketing budget and closely monitor the readily available ad performance data to calculate return on investment.
 Return on investment can be a tricky metric to calculate due to the differences between social media marketing and traditional marketing.
 With social media, people often form deeper, longer-lasting connections, which can be invaluable for a school and lead to more direct enrolment referrals and school loyalty.